heetbeet/juliawin/README.md

 ## Instalation

-Or you can save and run the script from this <a href="https://raw.githubusercontent.com/heetbeet/juliawin/master/julia-win-installer.bat" download>link</a> (Github doens't provide the save-as popup).
+You can save and run the script from this <a href="https://raw.githubusercontent.com/heetbeet/juliawin/master/julia-win-installer.bat" download>link</a> (Github doens't provide the save-as popup unfortunately).

 Or you can <kbd>Ctrl</kbd>+<kbd>c</kbd> and <kbd>Ctrl</kbd>+<kbd>v</kbd> and run the following code in any execution window (like <kbd>⊞ Win</kbd>+<kbd>r</kbd> or Command Prompt):
 ```